kirubarajan/narrative_chains/README.md

 3. Train model and evaluate by calling `python src/index.py --train`
 4. (Optional) Evaluate pre-existing model by calling `python src/index.py`

+Disclaimer: the `neuralcoref` package has issues in certain architectures.
+These issues can be resolved by uninstalling the package and re-installing from distribution source using `pip install neuralcoref --no-binary neuralcoref`.

 ## Examples
 Examples of identified narrative events in the format `(subject, verb, dependency, dependency_type, probability)`: